Up to 50% off sofas & mattresses — limited‑time deals.

 Pro tips for Arhaus Filmore Sofa

-• Measure doorways, hallways, and tight turns before delivery; treat placement as part of “assembly,” not an afterthought.
+• Measure doorways, hallways, and tight turns before delivery so placement is not an afterthought.

-• If you’re sensitive to low-back tightness, keep a small lumbar pillow handy and use it on longer TV nights to maintain a neutral curve.
+• If you are sensitive to low-back tightness, keep a small lumbar pillow nearby for longer TV nights.

-• Rotate seat-cushion positions (left/right) on a schedule so your favorite spot doesn’t age faster than the rest.
+• Rotate seat-cushion positions on a schedule so your favorite spot does not wear faster than the rest.

-• Clean small spills quickly and consistently; the sofa performs best when messes don’t become “set-in” problems.
+• Clean small spills quickly and consistently; this sofa does best when messes never get the chance to set in.

-• If you have pets, keep nails trimmed and use a designated throw in the highest-traffic seat to reduce puncture risk over time.
+• If you have pets, keep nails trimmed and use a throw on the highest-traffic seat to lower puncture risk over time.

-• Use felt pads under nearby tables/ottomans so shifting accessories don’t abrade the upholstery at contact points.
+• Use felt pads under nearby tables or ottomans so shifting accessories do not rub against the upholstery.

-• If you’re choosing upholstery, order a fabric swatch first so you know how it feels against bare skin and how it reads in your lighting.
+• If you are choosing upholstery, order a fabric swatch first so you know how it feels against bare skin and how it looks in your lighting.

-• Keep direct sun exposure in mind; consistent sunlight can accelerate visible wear on any upholstered piece over time.
+• Keep direct sun exposure in mind, because constant sunlight will speed up visible wear on any upholstered piece.

 FAQs